leouieda/python-hawaii-2017/notes/day2.md

 Write code that:

 * Reads in the Hawaii temperature data using numpy
-* Calculate the mininum, maximum, mean, and standard deviation of the temperature anomaly
+* Calculate the minimum, maximum, mean, and standard deviation of the temperature anomaly